Protect the Hive: COVID 19 Resources at the Student Health Center

 - For urgent issues, call Campus Safety 269.337.7321

-- If you need to speak to a resident doctor on call at the Family Practice Clinic at WMed 24 hours a day, you can call 269.337.6500.
+- If you need to speak to a resident doctor on call at the Family Practice Clinic at WMed for non-emergency medical advice after hours, you can call 269.337.6500.
 Be sure to identify yourself as a Kalamazoo College student.

 For more information, visit our Resources page.